 Understand the platform on a practitioner level.
 Get your hands dirty and spend time playing with, using, consuming and engaging within the apps and channels you want to be marketing on.

-Why should attendees to the Native Advertising DAYS absolutely not miss out on your talk?
+Why should attendees at the Native Advertising DAYS absolutely not miss out on your talk?

 Anyone who cares about reaching people under 35 years of age in today’s world, needs to understand Snapchat.
 And a basic, general understanding will not cut it.
 Plenty of brands and publishers are missing their full potential with Snapchat because they don’t understand the nitty gritty of best practices for content and ad buying.
 I’ll be packing all that knowledge, plus some tips and tricks that work for us when activating for our Fortune 500 clients, into a 30-min chat.